isbm/go-deb/README.md

 # go-deb
 A native implementation of the Debian specification in Go, which is very much inspired by [go-rpm](https://github.com/cavaliercoder/go-rpm).
-The `go-deb` is trying to almist replicate `go-rpm` in order to provide more or less common API.
+The `go-deb` is trying to replicate `go-rpm` as close as possible in order to provide more or less common API.
+The difference between RPM and Dpkg, however, inevitable.

 	$ go get github.com/isbm/go-deb